shravan20/github-readme-quotes/CONTRIBUTING.md

 All you need to do is edit [themes/themes.js](./src/themes/themes.js) file and add your theme at the end of the file.

-While creating the pull request make sure to add a screenshot of your theme.That would help us!!
+While creating the pull request make sure to add a screenshot of your theme.
+That would help us!!

 ## Layout Contribution